Irradiated

 Escudo de azur, un sol, radiante de dieciséis espigas de trigo todo de oro.

-Coat of arms depicted by me, illuminated with lights and shadows, outlined in Sable, with an oval external shape and with a watercolor finishing.
+Arms painted by me, illuminated with lights and shadows, outlined in Sable, with an oval outer contour and with a watercolor finishing.

 Coat of arms of María de los Ángeles Carrillo Padilla designed by her and her her father-in-law Juan Lanzagorta Vallín, and emblazoned by me.